 Most modern fonts are sans-serif, lending to that clean and easy-to-read look that translates well across applications and screen sizes.
 It’s why most tech companies you see today use this style of font.

-To keep things interesting when using two sans-serif fonts in a pair, use a bolder cut of your chosen header font.
+To keep things interesting when using two sans-serif fonts in a pair, use a bolder version of your chosen header font.

-In the above example, we paired Fira Sans in a bold cut as the heading and Montserrat as the body copy, which is super easy on the eyes.
+In the above example, we paired Fira Sans in bold as the heading and Montserrat as the body copy, which is super easy on the eyes.

-You can see how this pairing works in a social media card, where Montserrat is used in both italics and all caps.
+You can see how this Monstserrat font pairing works in a social media card, where Montserrat is used in both italics and all caps.

 Slab serif is a type of serif font that’s bolder and blockier than traditional serifs.
 It brings an old-school, nerdy charm to a project or brand, and harkens back to a typewriter font.

 Because of their inherent boldness, slab fonts are good for logos and heading fonts.
 They can also be used for body copy, as we saw in a previous example, but this is a less frequent application.

-In the above example, we used Arvo in a bold cut as the heading font and Montserrat (again!) as the body copy font.
+In the above example, we combined Arvo in bold as the heading font and Montserrat (again!) as the body copy font.

 You can see how this pairing works in a book, as seen on this table of contents page.

 While it can be tempting to go with a funky font, beware of using ones that are super trendy or that don’t match your brand personality.
 These types of fonts are never a good choice for body copy, so stick to using them in headers.

 In the above example, we used Arbutus as the heading copy, an edgy font.
-To balance out the complexity of Arbutus, it’s paired with Montserrat (Montserrat font pairings FTW!) in a regular cut.
+To balance out the complexity of Arbutus, it’s paired with Montserrat (Montserrat font combines with everything!) in a regular cut.

 See how this works on a website heading, where the button and “Featured Items” tag are in Montserrat, and the “This Week’s Arrivals” are in Arbutus.